dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 | Double Bounce  | Direct Backscatter | Complete image plane |
 | ----------------- | ----------------- | ----------------- |
 | ![](img/Readme/ms3DoubleBounce.png) | ![](img/Readme/ms3DirectBackscatter.png) | ![](img/Readme/ms3.png) |

-### Vehicle Movement

-A key part of SAR simulation is the movement of the "vehicle" In the real world, the SAR is mounted on either an aircraft or a satilite.
-The SAR then bounces infared waves towards a target and "listens" for radar waves that have scattered back.
-From this, the SAR image can be constructed.

-In an effort to model this behavior.
-We use the parthtracer camera as both an antenna and receiver.
-Radar waves modeled as rays are shot from the camera, and are accumulated if they bounce back towards the camera.
-There are different SAR modes that can be modeled.
-The one we chose to focus on is called spotlight.
-Spotlight SAR involves keeping the camera focused on the same point as the vehicle moves.

 ### Acceleration Structures